 Hmm - so a little refactoring is in order.
 A base ControllerBuilder

-that can be used for only plain
+that can be used for only plain controllers and a sub class for

-.
+controllers deriving from TenantController.
 So lets move the

-out of the way from ControllerBuilder
+tenantId out of the way from ControllerBuilder.

 class TenantControllerBuilder<T>: ControllerBuilder<T>